New to sporting a beard? Been experiencing beard and sensitive skin problems already? Then wait till the summer starts. Summer is the worst!

 Go from beard oil to citrus.
 Beard oil maybe one of a bearded guy’s must-haves.
 That’s good.
 But since it’s summer, one needs more freshening up.
 Therefore, a citrus alternative/product would be a great help against a prickly, flaky beard.

 Exfoliate.
 Exfoliation rids of the dead skin cells.
-It brightens the skin and softens the beard.
+It also brightens the skin and softens the beard.
 Exfoliate the face, chest and shoulders one to three times a week.

 Shave.
 Maybe trimming won’t be enough.
-For a lighter style, buy an adjustable beard trimmer with multiple settings (set the guard to 1 to 2).
+But, for a lighter style, buy an adjustable beard trimmer with multiple settings (set the guard to 1 to 2).
 Work on the neck first, from Adam’s apple to jawline.
 Raise the setting (3 to 4) when going up to the dimple of the chin.
 Never shave from cheeks to top beard line.